cfpb/hmda-platform/README.md

     1. Browse to the app at http://192.168.99.100.
     1. Select the "Login" button.
 This will redirect your browser to the Keycloak login screen.
     1. Select "create and account" on the login screen.
-    1. Entry you account information and select "Register".
+    1. Enter you account information and select "Register".

         **Note:** You must register with an email address from our whitelist of email domains.
         For convenience, `bank0.com` and `bank1.com` address should be available automatically.